bedlate/vue-data-loading/README.md

 Default: ['infinite-scroll', 'pull-down', 'pull-up']

-The component will not trigger `infinite-scroll` if it not in the list.
+The component will not trigger the event if it not in the list.

 #### container